makrai/notes/su2103-whitening-sentence.md

 * word representations of all words are not isotropic: they are not uniformly distributed with respect to direction (Gao+ 2019; Ethayarajh, 2019; Li+ 2020)
-  * they occupy a narrow cone in the vector space, and are therefore
+  * they occupy a narrow cone in the vector space
   * Ethayarajh, (2019) has proved that
     * in contextual word embeddings two word embeddings have, on average, a cosine similarity of 0.99